What are the current issues involving Diablo Canyon and what is Mothers for Peace doing about them?

 Diablo Canyon is a particularly vulnerable target of terrorism because it is located on an exposed and unprotected portion of the California coast and is susceptible to airborne and waterborne assaults.

 Diablo Canyon is located in a seismically active zone.
 There are multiple faults in the area – a minimum of 13.
-The recently discovered Shoreline Fault has not been thoroughly studied.
-It is located 300 meters from the intake structure and 600 meters from the power block.
+The Shoreline Fault is located 300 meters from the intake structure and 600 meters from the power block.
 The Hosgri Fault is less than three miles offshore, and it may intersect with the Shoreline Fault.
-Analysis on these and other onshore faults that run close to the reactors have not been done.
+There is new evidence to show that the earthquake faults in the vicinity are vertical thrust faults, meaning they could cause much more ground motion than formerly estimated.

 Diablo Canyon is an old plant with aging components.
 It was designed in the 1960s.
 Construction began in the late 1960s and continued into the 70s and 80s.
 Diablo didn’t begin operation until 1984.
 The plant was old before it began operation.
 It’ll be over 60 years old at the end of the license renewal period in 2024 and 2025.